Aug. 9, 2019

 OBC is easy to print and requires very little fine tuning with your printer.
 It is one of a few flexible 3D printing materials that is approachable to inexperienced users.
 Where other materials can buckle in the printer’s extruder, as a filament this material is rigid enough to be easily extruded by basically any extruder type.
 Though easy to print, it still boasts breakthrough features that only Dow Chemical could design.

 Where a chemically resistant material is needed for a 3D print or a living hinge that can be used over and over, OBC is the filament of choice.
-For example, some polyethylene-based products include milk jugs and cutting boards, which are rigid even at their thinnest point, and some polypropylene-based uses include contact cases and food storage containers which are flexible and can snap shut over and over without fatiguing.
+For example, the similar polyethylene can be found in products like milk jugs and cutting boards, which are rigid even at their thinnest point, and polypropylene, another comparable material, is used in contact cases and food storage containers which are flexible and can snap shut over and over without fatiguing.

 Printing temperatures for OBC are lower than might be expected.
 Depending on the specific printer setup, ideal temperature is anywhere between 160°C and 200°C and 60°C and 100°C for the bed.
 This means that most printers out there are capable of printing this material, with the temperature of the bed being the limiting factor in some cases; some printers can’t reach 100°C but can get close enough to work.
 An important thing to note is that OBC is very specific when it comes to bed adhesion.
 Where other filaments work well with a variety of adhesives, OBC will only work with packaging tape, specifically polypropylene packaging tape.
 Once it is applied to the 3D printer’s bed surface, prints will stick exceptionally well.